All Episodes

 A second thing is they certainly seem to have bought her silence.

-I've done a an extensive exhaustive search.
+I've done an extensive, exhaustive search.

-I don't see Hillary Clinton criticizing the mistreatment of gays, lesbians, women, Christians, and Jews in these countries that practice sharia.
+I don't see Hillary Clinton criticizing the mistreatment of gays, lesbians, women, Christians, and Jews in these countries that practice Sharia.

-So did they buy her silence here too?
+So did they buy her silence here, too?

-Well, you know, it certainly seems like it, because you would expect her to be outspoken on those issues.
+Well, you know, it certainly seems like it because you would expect her to be outspoken on those issues.

-And you know, you have to wonder what is the connection between the two.
+And, you know, you have to wonder what is the connection between the two.

 They want us to say that these regimes are shoveling this money at the Clintons completely out of a sense of beneficent love.